-- If you are not able to attend a test due to force majeure you have to inform the course coordinator by email and cc the student desk and study advisor as soon as can be expected mentioning your name, student number, name of the course, date of the test, and the reason of absence.
+- If you are not able to attend a test due to force majeure you have to inform the course coordinator by email and cc the student desk (firstname.lastname@example.org) and study advisor (email@example.com) as soon as can be expected mentioning your name, student number, name of the course, date of the test, and the reason of absence.

 - In case you are not able to continue your studies for a longer period of time please inform your Study Advisor.

 - If you have missed mandatory course components, you may no longer meet the attendance or effort requirements (article 4.4, Education & Examination Regulations).

-- If you have not been able to take or complete a test due to force majeure, and have reported this in the proper manner (see above), you have the right to take a replacement test (article 5.5, Education & Examination Regulations).
+- If you have not been able to take or complete a test due to force majeure, and have not reported this in the proper manner, you lose the right to take a resit (article 5.5, Education & Examination Regulations).

-See also article 4.4, 4.5, 5.5, and adendum E in the Education & Examination Regulations (dropdown further down this page).
+See also articles 4.4, 4.5, 5.5, and addendum E in the Education & Examination Regulations (dropdown further down this page).

-Partial tests and assignments that were passed will lose their validity if the course within which they were taken was not passed.
+Tests and assignments that were passed will lose their validity if the course within which they were taken was not passed.
 The examiner may grant the student exemption or impose a substitute assignment for parts of a course other than (partial) tests.
 Please refer to the MBLS-specific addendum E for several exceptions.

 See also article 5.10 and MBLS-specific addendum E in the Education & Examination Regulations (dropdown further down this page).

 Molecular and Biophysical Life Sciences is part of the Undergraduate School (UGS) of the Faculty of Science.
 The School has a general statute concerning its Education and Examinations Regulations.
 Specific regulations for each of the bachelor's programmes of the UGS can be found in the Annex.